vdclab/vdclab-wiki/OmicsDB.md

 > OmicsDB is a publicly available web portal with an underlying database containing genomic, and transcriptomic data and analysis tools.
 It allows non-bioinformaticians to browse genomic data and inspect and compare biological networks across species.
 {.is-info}

+ > July 10, 2020: Encountered fatal server errors upon visitation and account registration attempt; website and services were unavailable
+{.is-warning}

 ## Website

 - [OmicsDB *Main Page*](https://www.omicsdb.org/)
  {.links-list}

+## User Notes
+-

+## Ease of Use
+-

 ## Citations